music-encoding/guidelines/_guidelines-v4/09-textencoding/03-namesdates/02-namesdatesspecialized/01-namesdatescorpnames.md

 {% include desc elem="corpName" %}

 Corporate names are non-personal names which refer to structured bodies of one or more persons that act as a single entity.
-Typical examples include associations, businesses, projects or institutions (e.g.,. 'the Royal College of Music' or 'the BBC'), but political factions or other groupings where these are regarded as forming a single agency.
+Typical examples include associations, businesses, projects or institutions (e.g., 'the Royal College of Music' or 'the BBC'), but political factions or other groupings where these are regarded as forming a single agency.
 Organization names typically include some type of indicator or pattern or words that help identify them as non-personal names.

 The {% include link elem="corpName" %} element is frequently used within the {% include link id="header" %} of an MEI document.
 It is typically found in the {% include link elem="respStmt" %} element: